Learning How to Learn Hadoop

 By Rich Morrow, IT Consultant, Developer, System Administrator, Trainer, Mentor, and Team Builder

-Learning how to program and develop for the Hadoop platform can lead to lucrative new career opportunities in Big Data.
+Learning how to program and develop for the Hadoop platform can lead to lucrative new career opportunities in big data.
 But like the problems it solves, the Hadoop framework can be quite complex and challenging.
-Join Global Knowledge instructor and Technology Consultant Rich Morrow as he leads you through some of the hurdles and pitfalls students encounter on the Hadoop learning path.
-Building a strong foundation, leveraging online resources, and focusing on the basics with professional training can help neophytes across the Hadoop finish line.
+Join Global Knowledge instructor and Technology Consultant Rich Morrow as he leads you through some of the hurdles and pitfalls students encounter on the Hadoop learning path in this Hadoop tutorial.
+Building a strong foundation, leveraging online resources, and focusing on the basics with professional training can help beginners across the Hadoop finish line.

 If I've learned one thing in two decades of IT, it's that the learning never ends.

 As the leader of an independent consulting firm, one of the most important decisions I make throughout the year is choosing what technologies I and other consultants need to learn.
 If we can identify and quickly ramp up on technologies that really move the needle for our clients, then everyone wins.
 In the following pages, I'd like to walk you through the path that I took in identifying Hadoop as a "must have" skill that our clients will need, and how I quickly got up to speed on the technology.

 Hadoop is a paradigm-shifting technology that lets you do things you could not do before, namely, compile and analyze vast stores of data that your business has collected.
 "What would you want to analyze?" you may ask.
 How about customer click and/or buying patterns?
 How about buying recommendations?
 How about personalized ad targeting, or more efficient use of marketing dollars?